Roth IRA Withdrawals

 The Roth IRA contributions come out tax and penalty free at any time for any reason!
 The 5 year rules have nothing to do with whether a taxpayer can recover their previous Roth IRA contributions tax and penalty free!

-For those wanting to dig deeper into the tax law, please refer to this technical slide deck discussing why the Roth IRA contributions are distributed tax and penalty free regardless of the 5 year rules.
+For those wanting to dig deeper into the tax law, please refer to this blog post and this technical slide deck discussing why the Roth IRA contributions are distributed tax and penalty free regardless of the 5 year rules.

 Note that aggregation rules always apply.
 In making an analysis like the one provided in Example 1, one must account for all their Roth IRAs and treat all of their Roth IRAs as a single Roth IRA to determine their own Roth IRA layers.
 Roth 401(k)s and inherited Roth IRAs are not included in the analysis.